DavidDexterCharles/MHPAUTH/ReadMe.md

     "prodenv":"env NODE_ENV=production nodemon main.ts"
   },
 ```
-## Regarding running and testing all commands should be assumed to have been executed in the following directory
+## Regarding running and testing, all commands should be assumed to have been executed in the following directory **\MHPAUTH\SampleApp**

 ## Running main.ts